dqx-translation-project/dqx-translation-project.github.io/dqxclarity.md

-[tt1]: ## "An API key is effectively a password used to authorize yourself against a service (like DeepL or Google Translate).
+[tt1]: ## "An API key is effectively a password used to authenticate yourself against a service (like DeepL or Google Translate).
 This key is provided to you after setting up an account with either service and should be **treated as sensitive**.
 Anyone with this key has the equivalent of your username and password to another website."

 # dqxclarity